-completion of the audit, identifying any remedial actions that have been taken in response to recommendations identified by the independent auditor, with any proposed changes to any management plan, report, strategy or method to be included.
-2018 - 2021 Independent Audit of Compliance Stockland submitted the proposed audit criteria and methodology to DotEE for approval on 9 June 2021.
+2018-2021 Independent Audit of Compliance

+Stockland submitted the proposed audit criteria and methodology to DotEE for approval on 9 June 2021.
 DotEE issued a letter to Stockland on 2 July 2021 approving the proposed audit criteria and methodology and stating that the audit report is due to be submitted within 6 months from the date of the letter being 2 January 2022.

 Stockland submitted the independent audit to DotEE on 20 October 2021.
 No non-compliance items were found during the audit process.

 The next three-year audit is scheduled for 2024.

-14 Within three (3) months of every twelve (12) month anniversary of the commencement of the action (and until 12 months after the cessation of the action), the person undertaking the action must publish a report on their website, for the duration of the project, addressing compliance with the conditions of this approval over the previous twelve (12) months, including implementation of any management plans, reports, strategies and methods as specified in the conditions.
+Within three (3) months of every twelve (12) month anniversary of the commencement of the action (and until 12 months after the cessation of the action), the person undertaking the action must publish a report on their website, for the duration of the project, addressing compliance with the conditions of this approval over the previous twelve (12) months, including implementation of any management plans, reports, strategies and methods as specified in the conditions.
 Within five (5) days after publication, the person undertaking the action must provide the Minister with a copy of the report.
 Non-compliance with any of the condition of this approval must be reported to the Minister within two (2) business days of becoming aware of the non-compliance.

+Compliant

-Compliant The 2015/2016 ACR was published on Stockland's Aura website on 24 March 2016, DotEE was notified on this date.
+The 2015/2016 ACR was published on Stockland's Aura website on 24 March 2016, DotEE was notified on this date.

 The 2016/2017 ACR was published on Stockland's Aura website on 11 April 2017, DotEE was notified on this date.

 The 2017/2018 ACR was published on Stockland's Aura website on 5 April 2018, DotEE was notified on this date.

 The 2018/2019 ACR was published on Stockland's Aura website on 15 April 2019, DotEE was notified on this date.

 The 2019/2020 ACR was published on Stockland's Aura website on 14 April 2020, DAWE was notified on this date.

-The 2020/2021 ACR was published on Stockland's Aura website on 14 April 2020, DAWE was notified on this date.
-The 2021/2022 ACR is the subject of this report.
+The 2020/2021 ACR was published on Stockland's Aura website on 14 April 2021, DAWE was notified on this date.
+The 2021/2022 ACR was published on Stockland's Aura website on 15 April 2022.
+The 2022/2023 ACR is the subject of this report.